EasyPost/beancmd/README.md

 If [tqdm](https://github.com/tqdm/tqdm) is available, we will use it to display progress bars.

+It's **highly** recommended to make sure that PyYAML builds its C extension; all migrations require lots and lots of YAML loading, and we see a 4x-6x performance improvement when using the C loader instead of the pure-Python loader.

 ## Usage

 If you install with `python setup.py install` or through pip, this should drop a program named `beancmd` into your PYTHONHOME.
 Otherwise, you can use `PYTHONPATH=. python -m beancmd.beancmd` to get the same effect.